-When a teacher separates from the district, lead teachers status is ended.
+When a teacher separates from the district or takes an administrative position, lead teacher status is ended.

 COMPENSATION OF TEACHERS IN LEADERSHIP POSITIONS

 The compensation for each lead teacher position is as follows.
 These figures are over and above the contractual salary.